The National Wallace Monument @ Stirling, Scotland (Credits: John Carroll)

 Technological innovation cell @ Iberdrola Neoenergia COSERN

-Revision and update of the Brazilian Standard Classification of Education (CINE Brasil 2018) @ UNESCO & Brazilian Ministry of Education – INEP
+Revision and update of the Brazilian Standard Classification of Education (CINE Brasil)

-Human rights observatory (ObservaDH) @ Itaipu Technology Park (Itaipu Parquetec)
+Human rights observatory (ObservaDH) @ Itaipu Parquetec Technology Park

-Information technology postgraduate apprenticeship (class of 2024) @ 5th Region Federal Regional Court (TRF5)
+MSc class of 2023 @ 5th Region Federal Regional Court (TRF5)

-Information technology postgraduate apprenticeship (class of 2023) @ 5th Region Federal Regional Court (TRF5)
+MSc class of 2024 @ 5th Region Federal Regional Court (TRF5)

 SmartMetropolis @ Multiple local and national government branches